 Remediation: PVH's audit program encourages our business partners to assume greater responsibility for their labor practices, and general compliance around employment and worker issues, by providing the opportunity for suppliers to remediate most identified issues.
 We believe that remediation best serves the interests of workers by enabling the supplier to develop safe, compliant and respectful workplaces.
 Continuous engagement with suppliers on their progress in addressing forced and child labor risks helps us ensure the effectiveness of our program.
+PVH has established policies and procedures and has taken action to remediate any finding of forced labor or child labor in its supply chain.
+For more information on these initiatives, please see our PVH Corporate Responsibility 2022 Report.
 We also reward those business partners that adopt and implement our standards and policies with continued business.

-Termination: PVH views termination of a supplier or factory relationship as a remedy of last resort, given the harm to workers that can result.
+Termination: PVH views termination of a supplier or factory relationship as a remedy of last resort.
+This approach is intended to prevent additional harm to the employees of the supplier or factory and their families, including as a result of the loss of income.
 We, therefore, first seek to remediate issues through direct engagement with the supplier or factory or in conjunction with civil society, industry organizations and/or governmental authorities.
 We generally will terminate a relationship with a supplier or factory only if (i) it fails to remediate issues uncovered by an audit, or (ii) we identify what we would consider an egregious violation of our policies or guidelines, and remediation is not appropriate or feasible (e.g., forced and child labor).